 Remember, September is still relatively warm and most schools go back in summer uniform (that might mean gingham dresses for girls and shorts for boys), but always check your school’s uniform policy – and ask, ask, ask other parents.

-Top tip: “Schools can be hot places and Reception children aren’t very good at taking off layers when they need to,” says Rachel Barnes, Reception teacher and mum to Josh, eight.
-“I put my son in short-sleeved shirts all year round as he gets really hot in the classroom, especially after playtime and PE.”
+Top tip: “Schools can be hot places and Reception-class children aren’t very good at taking off layers when they need to,” says Rachel Barnes, Reception teacher and mum to Josh, 9.
+“I put my son in short-sleeve shirts all year round as he gets really hot in the classroom, especially after playtime and PE.”

 Think ease, think comfort, think smart.
 Our uniform features time-saving innovations from easy-iron shirts to permanent-pleat skirts.
 There are also lots of helpful details such as Velcro fastenings on shirts, which are great for Reception children who might otherwise struggle to do their buttons up.